WUFL (FM)

 WUFL (93.1 MHz) is an FM radio station licensed to Detroit, Michigan.
-Owned by Family Life Broadcasting, it broadcasts a contemporary Christian radio format, with some Christian talk and teaching programs.
-Its studios are located in the Fisher Building in New Center, while its transmitter is located at the intersection of 10 Mile and Greenfield Road in suburban Oak Park.
+Owned by Family Life Broadcasting, it broadcasts a Contemporary Christian music radio format, with some Christian talk and teaching programs airing at certain times of the day.
+The transmitter is located at the intersection of 10 Mile and Greenfield Road in suburban Oak Park.

 History

 Top 40 (1947–1964)

 The station, originally owned by Storer Broadcasting, first signed on as WJBK-FM in the summer of 1947.
 The station initially broadcast only six hours per day but implemented 24-hour operations in October 1947.
 From 1947 to 1966, WJBK-FM programming was strict 100% duplication of the co-owned AM station WJBK, and the FM side continued to simulcast through several programming changes.
 WJBK was Detroit's first top 40 station, playing hit music from 1956 to 1964.

 Easy listening (1964–1969)

 After 1964, WJBK-FM fully and then partially simulcast the AM's new easy listening and then MOR format, and its brief return to Top 40 in 1969.
 Starting in 1966, WJBK-FM began to introduce separate stereo programming for about 50% of the broadcast day, due to new FCC rules which restricted AM/FM simulcasting.